 It’s counter-intuitive that a task running with 768 MB can cost less in comparison to 128 MB, for example.
 It means we can actually lower our AWS bill by increasing memory size in some cases.
 Of course, we need to know what is the minimum memory our function requires when considering changing our settings.
 We created Dashbird to make it easier to profile Lambda memory usage and identify thresholds for this kind of benchmarking analysis.

 The sharp rise in the line slope (chart above) for higher memory sizes caught my attention.
 From that point on, it has been reported — although not officially — that Lambda provides two cores.
 My hypothesis is that the processing power is split among cores and, since my job was using only one core, the test was actually punishing the dual-core function setting.
 That’s something to look more closely in a future test, with a task that can take advantage of multiple cores.

 In terms of duration, the chart above seems to have no surprises, but I actually found something consistently weird in the results: 2048 MB always performs faster than 2304 and 2560 MB, which is unexpected.
 Zooming in to the highest memory sizes we can notice the difference.

 It might be negligible since it represents roughly 2% in extra execution time.
-Nonetheless, if we’re running this function millions of times or if latency is super important, those extra milliseconds can be relevant.
+Nonetheless, if we’re running this function millions of times or if latency is super important, those extra milliseconds will be relevant.